Lucas Macazaga

-Lucas Dionis Macazaga Ojopi (born 17 August 2006) is a footballer who plays as a right back for Spanish club CD Leganés B. Born in Spain, he plays for the Bolivia national team.
+Lucas Dionis Macazaga Ojopi (born 17 August 2006) is a footballer who plays as a right back for Spanish club SD Ponferradina, on loan from CD Leganés.
+Born in Spain, he plays for the Bolivia national team.

 Club career

 Born in Madrid, Spain, Macazaga began playing football aged 6 at Chimenea FC.
-He then played in the youth ranks of Getafe before joining Leganés at the beginning of his adolescence.
+He then played in the youth ranks of Getafe CF before joining CD Leganés at the beginning of his adolescence.

+From 2025–26, Macazaga played for the reserve team in the fifth-tier Tercera Federación, helping the club compete for promotion with one of the best defensive records.
+At the start of 2026, he extended his contract to June of the following year.

+On 22 July 2026, Macazaga was loaned to Primera Federación side SD Ponferradina, for one year.

 International career

 Possessing dual nationality due to his parents being from Beni Department in Bolivia, Macazaga was approached by the Bolivian Football Federation, who called him up for the under-20 team's friendlies against Argentina in November 2024.
 Early in the new year, he played in the 2025 South American U-20 Championship.